-NEET PG 2020 Exam Pattern is decided by the National Board of Examination (NBE).
+NEET PG 2021 Exam Pattern is decided by the National Board of Examination (NBE) on its official website.
 Candidates who are applying for the exam can check the Pattern in the below-given table.
 This entrance test is a national level exam.

 |Mode of Exam||Online (Computer Based Questions)|